Tag: motherhood

 You’re also showing your children the importance of self-care — teaching them how to show up for themselves, even during the busiest seasons of life.

 So next time you feel like you need a time out, step away.
 Find something that makes you smile.
 Have that coffee — and drink it hot.
 Get outside and breathe in the fresh air.
-Cook that steak, nourish your body, treat yourself, and remember who the fuck you are.
+Cook that steak, nourish your body, treat yourself, and remember who you are!

 • The Slow Cooker — A Cheat Code for Parents